manaralbader/ai-coach/README.md

 - **No Data Collection**: No personal data is stored or transmitted
 - **Camera Access**: Only used for pose detection, not recorded

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).

-## 🙏 Acknowledgments

-- **MediaPipe**: Google's pose detection technology
-- **React Team**: For the amazing framework
-- **Vite**: For the fast build tool

-## 📞 Support

-For questions or issues:
-1. Check the troubleshooting section
-2. Review the exercise guidelines
-3. Test with different lighting conditions
-4. Create an issue in the repository

 ---

-**Happy Exercising! 💪**

 *Built with ❤️ using React and MediaPipe*